Delilah (radio host): Audience

 The show is popular among women between the ages of 25 and 54.
 As of 2016, eight million people listen to the program at least once a week.

 According to a Bloomberg interview, Delilah has seen her reported audience numbers plummet in cities where Nielsen Audio has adopted the Portable People Meter for tracking listenership.

 In popular culture

 The show plays a role in the Hallmark Channel television series Cedar Cove, which is based on writer Debbie Macomber's book series and set in a fictional Pacific coast town in Washington state.
 Quotes and other inspirational pieces voiced by Delilah, especially for the series set up some of the plot devices that occur in the course of each episode.

 The show can be heard in the 2018 film I Can Only Imagine, the biographical story of MercyMe lead singer Bart Millard.

-In episode 5 of season 3 of the TV show "Louie" Maria Bamford mentions listening to Delilah and does an impression of a back and forth between a caller and Delilah.
+In episode 5 of season 3 of the TV show Louie, comedian Maria Bamford mentions listening to Delilah and does an impression of a back and forth between a caller and Delilah.